EmSherratt/MorphometricSupportCode/README.md

 MorphometricSupportCode
 =======================

-Various R scripts and functions for morphometrics data collection and analysis
+Various R scripts and functions for morphometrics data collection, analysis and visualisation.
+Usually for use alongside geomorph(https://cran.r-project.org/web/packages/geomorph/).